T

 Accommodation

-Stay in a 4-5 star hotel with amenities and good service.
+4-5 star hotel with amenities and good service.

 Food

-Fine dining, international cuisine, and tasting menus.
+Fine dining, international cuisine, and high-end local restaurants.

 Transport